trinodb/trino/docs/src/main/sphinx/connector/hive.md

 ```{include} table-redirection.fragment
 ```

-The connector supports redirection from Hive tables to Iceberg and Delta Lake tables with the following catalog configuration properties:
+The connector supports redirection from Hive tables to Iceberg, Delta Lake, and Hudi tables with the following catalog configuration properties:

-- `hive.iceberg-catalog-name` for redirecting the query to {doc}`/connector/iceberg`
-- `hive.delta-lake-catalog-name` for redirecting the query to {doc}`/connector/delta-lake`
+- `hive.iceberg-catalog-name`: Name of the catalog, configured with the [](/connector/iceberg), to use for reading Iceberg tables.
+- `hive.delta-lake-catalog-name`: Name of the catalog, configured with the [](/connector/delta-lake), to use for reading Delta Lake tables.
+- `hive.hudi-catalog-name`: Name of the catalog, configured with the [](/connector/hudi), to use for reading Hudi tables.

 ### File system cache